 In the 1970s the French National team earned an unwanted nickname: ‘The World Champions of Friendlies.’
 Despite Les Bleus’ tendency to capitulate when the pressure was on, French influence on footballing history was profound.
 It was L’Équipe who first instigated a European Cup, France Football’s Ballon d’Or began in 1956 and it was during the presidency of Frenchman Jules Rimet that FIFA first made plans for a World Cup.
 But for decades, tangible French on-field success was limited.
 The Champagne football of Stade de Reims however was a crucial outlier.
 Albert Batteux’s seminal team of the fifties bequeathed French football its identity and, in all likelihood, are largely to thank for the two gold stars now emblazoned on Les Bleus’ shirt.

-Between 1949 and 1962, Stade de Reims won six French league championships, a pair of Coupe de France title and made two European Cup finals, all under the stewardship of Albert Batteux.
-Batteux, an attacking midfielder and local boy, joined Reims at 18 in 1937 and eventually captained the side to their first title in the 1948/49 season.
-Following the Coupe de France win of 1950, Batteux retired but, mirroring one of his most famous disciples, Robert Herbin of St Étienne, Batteux was immediately appointed as manager by club president Henri Germain.
+Between 1949 and 1962, Stade de Reims won six French league championships, a pair of Coupe de France titles and made two European Cup finals, all under the stewardship of Albert Batteux.
+Batteux, an attacking midfielder and local boy, joined Reims at 18 in 1937 and eventually captained the side to their first title in 1949.
+Following the Coupe de France win of 1950, Batteux retired but, foreshadowing one of his most famous disciples – Robert Herbin of St Étienne, Batteux was immediately appointed manager by club president Henri Germain.

 In establishing a dynasty that would last for a decade, Batteux’s team popularised their famed fluid, short-passing, interchanging style known simply as jeu à la rémoise or, more commonly since, Champagne Football.